-This article uses the example of the mediatisation of Season 2 of the Australian documentary-cum-reality TV series Go Back to Where You Came From, and the associated #GoBackSBS Twitter feed, to investigate how public opinions are shaped, reshaped and expressed in new hybrid media ecologies.
-We explore how social media tools like Twitter can support the efforts of a TV production; provide spaces through which the public can engage ad hoc with a public event, be informed, shape their opinions and share them with others; and thus open up new possibilities for public discourse to occur.
-We suggest that new online public sphericules are emerging that provide spaces within which publics can engage with the cultural social and political realities with which they are confronted.
+In this paper we use the example of the mediatisation of season two of the Australian documentary-cum-reality TV series Go Back to Where You Came From, and the associated #GoBackSBS Twitter feed, to investigate how public opinions are shaped, reshaped and expressed in new hybrid media ecologies.
+We explore how social media tools like Twitter can 1) support the efforts of a TV production; 2) provide spaces through which the public can engage ad hoc with a public event, be informed, shape their opinions and share them with others; and thus 3) open up new possibilities for public discourse to occur.
+We suggest that new online public sphericules, which provide spaces within which publics can engage with the cultural social and political realities they are confronted with, are emerging.
 In this way, we highlight the importance of mundane communication to the shaping and constant reshaping of public opinion.